elliminator3/2021_first_quiz_project/README.md

-This was the first project I did after taking my first e-learning class in Web Development in 2021.
-I have never had any touch points with coding before this project.
-This project is really badly coded and the UI is really ugly but it's nice to see how far i have come until then haha.
+This was my first project after completing an e-learning course in Web Development in 2021.
+Before this, I had no experience with coding.
+This project is really badly coded and the UI is really ugly but it's fun to look back and see how much progress I've made since then haha